Woodstock, Virginia: Viticultural attractions

-The Shenandoah Valley's relatively dry climate, warm days and cool nights are conducive to producing good wine The climate allows grapes to attain higher acidity, which is generally positive for wine.
+The Shenandoah Valley's relatively dry climate, warm days and cool nights are conducive to producing good wine.
+The climate allows grapes to attain higher acidity, which is generally positive for wine.
 Limestone soil, which is common to the Valley, has been long associated with great wine growing regions in Europe.
 The region is a designated American Viticultural Area (AVA), Virginia's first AVA, identified in 1982.
-The Shenandoah Valley is relatively dry, a "rain shadow" as storms soak the mountains on either side of the Blue Ridge and Allegheny Mountains; The growing season in the valley is distinctly warmer and drier than in neighboring Virginia regions, which don't have the natural rain barrier from the nearby mountains and where, east of the Blue Ridge, vineyard soils are primarily clay and loam.
+The Shenandoah Valley is a relatively dry "rain shadow," as storms soak the mountains on either side of the Blue Ridge and Alleghenies.
+The growing season in the Valley is distinctly warmer and drier than in neighboring Virginia regions, which don't have the natural rain barrier from the nearby mountains, and where, east of the Blue Ridge, vineyard soils are primarily clay and loam.
 The annual rainfall in the Valley is one half that of the Virginia average.
 These conditions are thus more favorable for Cabernet Franc, Chambourcin, Cabernet Sauvignon, Lemberger, Petit Manseng, Petit Verdot, Pinot Noir, and Riesling.
 The area around Woodstock has several wineries.
-Muse Vineyards is located in Woodstock, within the "Seven Bends" area of the North Fork of the Shenandoah River.
-Other nearby wineries include Cave Ridge Vineyard, about 14 miles southwest of Woodstock in the rural hills of Shenandoah County, and Shenandoah Vineyards, about 4.5 miles from Woodstock in Edinburg VA, reportedly the second oldest active winery in Virginia (founded in 1976).
-In addition to wineries, Woodstock also has a craft brewery, the Woodstock Brew House, founded in 2015, housed in a restored industrial-age facility that was formerly a Woodstock denim factory.
+Muse Vineyards is located in Woodstock within the "Seven Bends" area of the North Fork of the Shenandoah River.
+Other nearby wineries include Cave Ridge Vineyard, about 14 miles southwest of Woodstock in the rural hills of Shenandoah County, and Shenandoah Vineyards, about 4.5 miles from Woodstock in Edinburg, VA (Shenandoah Vineyards is reportedly the second oldest active winery in Virginia and was founded in 1976).
+In addition to wineries, Woodstock has a brewpub, the Woodstock Brewhouse, founded in 2015, housed in a restored industrial-age facility that was formerly a Woodstock denim factory.

 Economy

-The largest employers in Woodstock as of 2016 were Shenandoah County School Board, Shenandoah County, Valley Health Care System, Wal-Mart, Food Lion and Lowes.
+The largest employers in Woodstock, as of 2016, were Shenandoah County School Board, Shenandoah County, Valley Health Care System, Walmart, Food Lion, and Lowe's.